gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'ms' parameter of the 'key' parameter specifies the new OSCORE Master Secret value.

-* The 'contextId' parameter of the 'key' parameter specifies the new Group ID used as OSCORE ID Context value.
+* The 'contextId' parameter of the 'key' parameter specifies the new Gid used as OSCORE ID Context value.

 The Group Manager separately sends a group rekeying message to each group member to be rekeyed.